Q&A: Interior Designer Adam Tihany Shares His Surprisingly Simple Hotel Room Demands

 The suites are designed for a certain type of clientele that expects to be wooed, pampered, and surprised.
 There was no design brief [from the Cosmopolitan], so I created the personalities that I was going to design for: One was a very successful, young film producer from Los Angeles, and the other an equally successful young real estate developer from New York City.
 We wanted the suites to feel like a really luxurious apartment where these two people could actually live, and there is no doubt that you can immediately associate which suite goes with which character.

-How did you approach desgning Grant Achaz’s new Aviary NYC and Office NYC at the Mandarin Orinetal New York?
+How did you approach designing Grant Achatz’s new Aviary NYC and Office NYC at the Mandarin Oriental New York?

 What is your approach to design?